2018 Salary Survey Findings

 The findings of the 2018 National Salary Survey, with analysis by Dr Gill Matthewson, are now out.
 There is still a gender pay gap and some practices persist in paying under Award minimums!

 The report by Dr Gill Matthewson outlines the broad trends identified this year and compares these to the results from previous surveys.
 The full report is published in the members’ section below and is available to ACA members.
-Dr Matthewson's reports on surveys from 2016, 2015 and 2014 and 2013 are also available.
-A summary of the findings follows, and members can also downlaod the full report.
+Dr Matthewson's reports on surveys from 2017, 2016, 2015 and 2014 and 2013 are also available.
+A summary of the findings follows, and members can also download the full report below.